 -All day, kids will enjoy bounce houses, face and hair painting, balloon animals and old fashioned family games.

 -Youngsters are invited to dress up their bicycles, tricycles, strollers and wagons – and themselves! – for the Muscogee Moms Pint-Sized Patriots Parade down Heritage Walk at noon.
 Register onsite

 the day of the event at 10:30am at the courtyard entrance

 .
 Ages 12 and under.

--At the end of the parade, eyes will turn to the skies as the Silver Wings parachute team jumps onto Inouye Field at 12:30pm to deliver a copy of the Declaration of Independence.
+-At the end of the parade, eyes will turn to the skies as the Silver Wings parachute team jumps onto Inouye Field at 12:30pm.

-–Live bands will perform throughout the day just outside the museum’s rotunda.
+–The MCoE Band will perform at 10am and 1pm just outside the museum’s rotunda.
 Large tents will provide seating and shelter from the sun.

-–The Giant Screen Theater will be the perfect place to cool off, with free kids movies playing at 11am and 2pm.
+–The Giant Screen Theater will be the perfect place to cool off, with free documentaries playing all day long.

 –Vendors will sell ice cream, barbecue plates, chicken sandwiches, funnel cakes, hot dogs, hamburgers, beer, frozen mocktails and soft drinks.
 The Fife and Drum Restaurant and Bar as well as the Rally Point Canteen concessions stand will be open for diners who’d rather stay indoors.